 - St. Augustinegrass: Rarely grown from seed, propagated by plugs and sod.

 - Zoysia grass seed: 14-21 days.

 Even if you planted just one turfgrass variety, the grass seeds won’t all pop up at once.
 Some will be buried a bit deeper or have a different rate of water absorption.
-Stay with your watering regimen until you are sure you have given all the seeds the best shot you can at taking root.
+Stay with your watering regimen until you’re sure the seeds have germinated.

-Keep foot traffic to a minimum during this time.
-You can also consider putting up “Please keep off the new grass” signs to discourage accidental trampling by your kids and neighbors (and their dogs).
+Keep foot traffic to a minimum.
+You could consider putting up “Please keep off the new grass” signs to discourage accidental trampling by your kids and neighbors (and their dogs).

 Here’s how tall your grass should be before you mow for the first time: